miroshnikov/filefive/README.md

 # FileFive: SFTP/FTP client and dual-panel file manager for macOS and Linux
-FileFive is a free open-source SFTP/FTP client and file manager with intuitive and modern dual-panel interface.
+FileFive is a free open-source SFTP/FTP client and file manager with intuitive and modern dual-panel interface, available on Mac, and Linux.

 It is installed as a Node.js package and uses the web browser as GUI.

-> [!NOTE]
-> This project is being actively developed.
-Feel free to create any [issues](https://github.com/miroshnikov/filefive/issues), [feature requests](https://github.com/miroshnikov/filefive/issues) or [enhancements](https://github.com/miroshnikov/filefive/discussions) as you encounter them.
+FileFive has a unique set of features and may an alternative to FileZilla, Cyberduck, Transmit and ForkLift.

 <p align="center">
     <img src="https://github.com/miroshnikov/filefive/blob/main/screenshot.png" alt="FileFive" />